7 Different Bulk Bag Discharge Types Explained

 1. Plain Bottom Discharge

-A plain bottom bulk bag is cheaper than most other FIBCs, making them economical.
+A plain bottom bulk bag is cheaper than most other FIBCs, making it economical.

 2. Spout Discharge